A text by Bat-Sheva Dori-Carlier for Lena Zaidel's exibition: Homage, 2020, Agripas 12 Gallery, Jerusalem

 A 21st Century Femina Laudens

-In the past, artists habitually used drawings as small format sketches for the "real" painting (normally oil paintings).
+Past artists habitually used pastel drawings as small format sketches for the "real" painting (normally oil paintings).
 French artist Edgar Degas made noticeable use of pastel chalks, yet it is rare to encounter current artists who create large format dry pastel drawings as Zaidel does.
 Similar to writing, hatching on paper is an intimate medium that creates a complex allusion to the painted objects: instead of words, there are changing lines, life.
 Drawing seems like a period-less sentence in the middle of a conversation.
 It is a process, something that forever creates an illusion of being unfinished, not final, because even if the details within it are fully processed and whole - as they are in Zaidel's works - one can always see the paper breathing through the hatching, in contrast with an oil painting, for instance, where the painted surfaces are blocked.
 Pastels are made of wax, sap (acacia gum), charcoal and chalk - natural materials that lend the drawings an effect of warmth and naturalness.

-Zaidel is a Femina ludens (latin: playing woman), to paraphrase the term coined by historian and cultural theorist Johan Huizinga in his books Homo Ludens (1966)**, surveying the play element in human society.
+Zaidel is a Femina ludens (latin: playing woman), to paraphrase the term coined by historian and cultural theorist Johan Huizinga in his books Homo Ludens (1966)** surveying the play element in human society.
 Huizinga claimed that play is close in spirit to art and religion, and functions as a sort of exit from the material world.
 This exit does not diminish the seriousness of the game.
 On the contrary - it turns play into one of man's most superior activities as a culture creator.
-Much like the Dadaist and Surrealist avant - garde artists to whom she alludes, Lena Zaidel has fun playing with realistic and imaginary materials, building a world of surrealistic (from French, beyond realism) images, detached from its ordinary context and free from the constrictions of the material world's logic, thus encouraging the spectators to overstep and expand their intellectual boundaries.
+Much like the Dadaist and Surrealist avant -garde artists to whom she alludes, Zaidel has fun playing with realistic and imaginary materials, building a world of surrealistic (from French, beyond realism) images, detached from its ordinary context and free from the constrictions of the material world's logic, thus encouraging the spectators to overstep and expand their intellectual boundaries.

 * A sub-genre of the selfie—a photo taken with a work of art, usually in the background, with the focus on the human subject/s.
 An art selfie can also be the reflection of ourselves in a work of art based on resemblance.
 (From Debby Luzia's article, The Technological Decade, newsletter #342 of This Week in the World of Art, 27.12.19).